Tag: Dillon Naylor

 Also trading, Daniel McKeown with Alex Major.

-Along with the commercial trading there was the social attraction of meeting and chatting with fellow comics creators.
+Along with the commercial trading there was the social attraction of meeting and chatting with fellow comics creators and sharing ideas and production experiences.

 Lewis Morley and Louise Graber.